ricardodpcosta/CFDLab/README.md

 ## Contributing

-Contributions are encouraged in all forms, including the addition of benchmark cases, refinement of scripts, enhancement of documentation, and resolution of issues.
+Contributions are encouraged in all forms, including adding a benchmark case, refinement of scripts, enhancement of documentation, and resolution of issues.
 For detailed guidelines, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

 ---